onchain-id/EIPs/EIPS/eip-7xxx.md

 ## Rationale

-Identities are meant to work alongside the OnchainID Claim Issuer specification.

 ## Backwards Compatibility

 There are no known standard using the previous KeyHolder and ClaimHolder proposals.
+Most methods used are inspired by specifications of KeyHolder and ClaimHolder introduces by Fabian Vogelsteller (@frozeman), hence application leveraging claims and keys functionalities should still be compatible.

 ## Security Considerations